1,000+ Opportunities

 Miles, Growth Amidst Chaos Greater Hartford Gives Foundation Submits Testimony on Healthcare and Food Security Legislation The Greater Hartford Gives Foundation Submits Testimony to the Human Services Committee in support of An Act Concerning the Mitigation of Benefits Cliffs

-Based on current listing details, eligibility includes: Nonprofits across Greater Hartford region; foundation focuses on basic human needs, thriving neighborhoods, civic engagement, and arts & culture.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits across Greater Hartford region; foundation focuses on basic human needs, thriving neighborhoods, civic engagement, and arts & culture.
+Confirm the full requirements in the official notice before applying.